-1) Empty your bladder to relieve any pressure on your uterus.
+1) Empty your bladder to reduce any pressure on your uterus.

 2) Drink one to two 8-ounce glasses of water; dehydration increases the level of the hormones that can lead to contractions.

 3) Lie down on your left side with a pillow at your back.
-Don’t lay on your back.
-It can cause contractions to happen more often.
+Don’t lie on your back.
+Doing so may cause more frequent contractions.

-4) Place your fingertips wide apart on the top of your uterus, up near your breast bone.
-Press in lightly and feel for a tightening inside your abdomen.
+4) Spread your fingertips across the top of your abdomen, just below the rib cage.
+Press in lightly, and feel for any tightening inside your abdomen.

 What will I feel with my hands and fingers?

-Contractions usually begin at the top of the uterus (above your belly button) and feel like a tightening or hardening of a muscle.
-Your uterus will get harder as the tightness increases to a peak.
-Then the uterus relaxes or softens as the contraction ends.
-If, with your fingertips, you feel your abdomen tighten (contract) and get hard and then relax and soften, you’re having a contraction.
-Also, you may be able to see your abdomen move as it tightens.
+Contractions usually begin at the top of the uterus (above your belly button), and feel like a tightening or hardening of a muscle.
+Your uterus will feel more firm as the contraction increases to a peak, then become relaxed as the contraction ends.
+If, with your fingertips, you feel this abdominal tightening followed by it softening, you’re having a contraction.
+It may even be visible as you look at your belly.

 The uterus is a muscle.
-When the uterus contracts, it will feel hard to your fingertips — like your biceps feel when you “make a muscle” in your arm.
-With a contraction, your whole uterus should feel hard.
-So spread your fingers out so you can feel a large area.
-If you feel a hard “spot” it may be your baby’s buttocks or a foot — not a contraction in the uterus.
+As it contracts, it becomes firm under your fingertips, similar to how your biceps feel when you “make a muscle” with your arm.
+During a contraction, the whole uterus should feel hard.
+Spreading your fingers allows you to feel a larger area.
+If there is only a localized “hard spot,” it is likely the baby’s buttocks or a foot, not a uterine contraction.

-Each time you have a contraction, count how many seconds it lasts.
-When it’s over, write down the time and how many seconds the contraction lasted.
+Each time you experience a contraction, count how many seconds it lasts.
+When it passes, write down the time, and how many seconds the contraction lasted.
 If you have more than four contractions in one hour, empty your bladder again, drink at least two 8-ounce glasses of water, and monitor for a second hour.
-If the contractions start coming closer together or become painful, call your doctor.
+If the contractions become more frequent or painful, call your doctor.

 How long do contractions last?

 The length of a contraction is usually measured in seconds.
-Begin counting the seconds when the contraction begins (the uterus starts getting hard) and stop counting when the contraction stops (the uterus is soft and has completely relaxed).
-If you don’t have a watch with a second hand, count “one-thousand-one, one-thousand-two, one-thousand-three”.
-If you count to one-thousand-ten, and the contraction stops, the contraction lasted about ten seconds.
+Begin counting the seconds at the onset of the contraction, (the uterus starts getting hard) and stop counting when the contraction ends (the uterus is soft and has completely relaxed).
+To make things easier, you may want to download a “contraction counter” app onto your smart phone, or use a digital timer.
+If none of these are available, a watch with a second hand will work just as well.

 How far apart are my contractions?

 The time between contractions is measured in minutes.
-The time between the beginning of one contraction to the beginning of the next is “how far apart” your contractions are.
+“How far apart your contractions are” refers to the time between the onset of one contraction, and that of the next one.
 For example, if your first contraction begins at 9:00 and the next begins at 9:15, your contractions are 15 minutes apart.
-If contractions begin at 9:00, 9:15, 9:30, 9:45, and 10:00, you have had four contractions in one hour.
-The contractions are also “regular” because they happened every 15 minutes.
+If contractions occur at 9:00, 9:15, 9:30, 9:45, and 10:00, then you have had four contractions in one hour.
+These contractions are considered “regular” because they happened every 15 minutes.